30 Cancer Symptoms You Should Never Ignore

 A painless lump in your testicle

-One of the most common testicular cancer symptoms is a pain-free mass in the testis, according to Joseph Harryhill, MD, an assistant clinical professor of urology at the University of Pennsylvania.
-“It is important for men to realize that a tumor often does not cause any significant discomfort—thus the importance of regular testicular self-examination,” Harryhill says.
+One of the most common testicular cancer symptoms is a pain-free mass in the testis, according to Joseph Harryhill, MD, a clinical associate professor of urology at the University of Pennsylvania.
+“It is important for men to realize that a tumor often does not cause any significant discomfort—thus the importance of regular testicular self-examination,” Dr. Harryhill says.
 Many times men will not notice the mass until they receive an unrelated injury, bringing the tumor to their attention.
 Moral of the story: Make sure you check yourself regularly for lumps and bumps.
 Here are other symptoms of testicular cancer.

 Fatigue, weakness, and lethargy

 Leukemia and brain tumors can cause cancer-related fatigue.
 For people with leukemia, this is usually because of anemia (a deficiency of red blood cells), which only compounds the physical exhaustion.
 People with a brain tumor, however, experience weakness and lethargy due to disrupted nerve signals.
 There are also some colon or stomach cancers that can cause blood loss that leads to fatigue, according to the ACS.
 The later stages of kidney cancer will also rob energy, reports the Mayo Clinic.
 Don’t miss these other brain tumor symptoms.

 If you have a persistent cough for more than three weeks without other cold or allergy symptoms, it could be an early sign of lung or throat cancer.
 (However, there are many other causes of a chronic cough, including asthma.)
 Leukemia can also cause symptoms that seem like bronchitis or a bad chest cold.
 Not surprisingly, coughing up blood can be another cancer symptom, especially if it’s bright red and looks bubbly from mixing with air and mucus.
 Here are 6 more early throat cancer symptoms you should know.